mrostron/mr-stats/pidstat/cron/README.txt

        for convenience, you should rename it to mr-stats  i.e. remove the -master suffix the rename operation is included below assuming you pulled the master from github

-- the pidstat cron installation has two steps:
+- the pidstat cron installation has the following main steps:
   - unzip the distribution into the gpadmin home dir (creates a directory named mr-stats/pidstat/cron)
+  - create a directory on each node to hold local pidstat results, owner gpadmin (dflt: /data/mr-stats/pidstat/log)
-  - copy the cron command into /etc/cron.d on all nodes in the cluster
+  - copy the cron command file pidstat_cron into /etc/cron.d on all nodes in the cluster

 - INSTALLATION: see SETUP notes below: one set for master node, another for segment nodes